sukhadia/studentdb/README.md

 Introduction:
 -------------
 Student DB is a basic student information management web application developed originally for Chang Lee's Tae Kwon Do (CLTCUSA) in Batavia, IL.
 It is based on the Node Cellar application by C. Coenraets.

-The rest of the instructions are specific to CLTCUSA's environment.
+IMPORTANT: Please note, the rest of the instructions are specific to CLTCUSA's environment.

 Start of CLTCUSA-specific documentation:
 ----------------------------------------